 - Embarrassing Middle Name

-- Free Range Kids: All the kids in the story are allowed pretty much free reign.
+- Free-Range Children: All the kids in the story are allowed pretty much free rein.
 This was the norm for the time, however.

 - Huge School Girl: Suze, who is as tall as most of the boys in her class.